* Global growth concerns offset Fed rate pause speculation

 By Saikat Chatterjee

-LONDON, Dec 7 (Reuters) - The dollar nursed losses on Friday after sustaining a large overnight drop as growing speculation that the U.S. central bank may be readying to signal a pause in its three-year rate hiking campaign was offset by concerns that global growth is slowing.
+LONDON, Dec 7 (Reuters) - The dollar steadied on Friday after a big overnight drop as growing speculation that the U.S. central bank may soon signal a pause in its three-year rate hiking campaign was offset by concerns that global growth is slowing.

-Expectations the U.S. Federal Reserve was readying to pause rates was bolstered after Fed Chairman Jerome Powell said last week that U.S. interest rates were nearing neutral levels, which markets interpreted as signalling a slowdown in rate hikes.
+U.S. Federal Reserve Chairman Jerome Powell said last week that U.S. interest rates were nearing neutral levels, which markets interpreted as signalling a slowdown in rate rises.

-Those hopes received a fresh boost overnight after the Wall Street Journal reported Fed officials are considering whether to signal a wait-and-see attitude after a likely rate increase at their meeting in December.
+Those hopes received a fresh boost overnight after the Wall Street Journal reported Fed officials were considering whether to signal a wait-and-see attitude after a likely rate increase at their meeting on Dec.
+18-19.

-The greenback was broadly flat against its rivals at 96.83.
-However, on a weekly basis, the dollar was set for its biggest drop in more than two months against a basket of its rivals
+The U.S. dollar was broadly flat against a basket of its rivals at 96.83.
+However, on a weekly basis, the dollar was set for its biggest drop in more than two months

-If the Fed raises interest rates as expected at its Dec.
-18-19 meeting, it would be the fourth hike this year, and investors are waiting to see how much further the tightening cycle has to run.
+If the Fed raises interest rates as expected at its December session, it would be the fourth hike this year and investors are waiting to see how much further the tightening cycle has to run.

-Interest rate futures implied traders see less than one rate increase from the Fed in 2019, compared with previous expectations for possibly two rate hikes, according to money markets.
+Interest rate futures imply traders see less than one rate increase from the Fed in 2019, compared with previous expectations for possibly two rate hikes, according to money markets.

-Another factor impeding the dollar's advance has been falling U.S. yields which has been chipping away at the yield differential advantage the greenback had this year.
+Another factor impeding the dollar's advance has been falling U.S. yields, which have been chipping away at the yield differential advantage the greenback enjoyed earlier this year.

-The benchmark U.S. 10-year Treasury yield was last at 2.896 percent after dipping overnight to its lowest level since late August with the yield gap between ten-year maturities in U.S. and British government whittled down to 162 basis points from 174 basis points a month earlier.
+The benchmark U.S. 10-year Treasury yield was last at 2.896 percent after dipping overnight to its lowest level since late August, with the yield gap between 10-year maturities in U.S. and British government whittled down to 162 basis points from 174 a month earlier.

 "The guidance going forward will be key to yields and equity market moves, which right now foreign exchange markets seem to be reacting to," said Bart Wakabayashi, Tokyo branch manager at State Street Bank.